How Much Does Homeowners Insurance Cost in New York?

 This is the only way to get interior items covered.

-However, adding flood insurance has a high deductible and can be very expensive.
+However, adding flood insurance has a high deductible and can be expensive.

 But according to the Federal Emergency Management Agency, flood insurance costs are more modest, about $700 annually.

-The cost varies depending on your flood risk, as well as the type of coverage, amount and deductible.
+The cost varies depending on your flood risk, coverage, amount, and deductible.

-These are the factors that Can make Repair/Replacement of the Structure of Your Home and Personal Possessions Higher:
+These are the factors that can make the Repair/Replacement of the Structure of Your Home and Personal Possessions Higher:

 • Liability costs if someone is hurt on your property.